-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

 who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied 9,909 Total first-time, first-year (freshman) women who applied 11,450 Total first-time, first-year (freshman) who applied 21,359 Total first-time, first-year (freshman) men who were admitted 6,862 Total first-time, first-year (freshman) women who were admitted 9,135 Total first-time, first-year (freshman) who were admitted 15,997 Acceptance Rate 75% Total full-time, first-time, first-year (freshman) men who enrolled 1,732 Total part-time, first-time, first-year (freshman) men who enrolled 29 Total first-time, first-year freshman men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 2,164 Total part-time, first-time, first-year (freshman) women who enrolled 36 Total first-time, first-year freshman women who enrolled Total FULL-TIME, first time, first-year (freshman) who enrolled 3,896 Total PART-TIME, first time, first-year (freshman) who enrolled 65 Total first-time, first-year, freshmen who enrolled 3,961 Yield Rate 25% Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total first-time, first-year (freshman) who were admitted Acceptance Rate Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total first-time, first-time, first-year (freshman) women who enrolled Total full-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year freshman women who enrolled Total first-time, first-year freshman women who enrolled Total FULL-TIME, first time, first-year (freshman) who enrolled Total PART-TIME, first time, first-year (freshman) who enrolled Total first-time, first-year, freshman) who enrolled
+Total first-time, first-year (freshman) men who applied 9,970 Total first-time, first-year (freshman) women who applied 12,030 Total first-time, first-year (freshman) who applied 22,000 Total first-time, first-year (freshman) men who were admitted 6,771 Total first-time, first-year (freshman) women who were admitted 9,557 Total first-time, first-year (freshman) who were admitted 16,328 Acceptance rate 74% Total full-time, first-time, first-year (freshman) men who enrolled 1,704 Total part-time, first-time, first-year (freshman) men who enrolled 43 Total first-time, first-year (freshman) men who enrolled 1,747 Total full-time, first-time, first-year (freshman) women who enrolled 2,343 Total part-time, first-time, first-year (freshman) women who enrolled 43 Total first-time, first-year (freshman) women who enrolled 2,386 Total FULL-TIME, first time, first-year (freshman) who enrolled 4,047 Total PART-TIME, first time, first-year (freshman) who enrolled 86 Total first-time, first-year, freshmen who enrolled 4,133 Yield Rate 25% Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total first-time, first-year (freshman) who were admitted Acceptance rate Total full-time, first-time, first-year (freshman) men who enrolled Total first-time, first-time, first-year (freshman) men who enrolled Total first-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled Total first-time, first-time, first-year (freshman) women who enrolled Total first-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled Total First-time, first-time, first-year (freshman) women who enrolled Total First-time, first-time, first-year (freshman) women who enrolled Total First-time, first-time, first-year (freshman) who enrolled Total FILL-TIME, first time, first-year (freshman) who enrolled